-So if you consider yourself a serious lifter and you want your back to be one of the first things people notice about your physique, read on because we’re about to uncover an excellent back workout routine that will help you significantly speed up your back development.
+So if you consider yourself a serious lifter and you want your back to be one of the first things people notice about your physique, read on because we’re about to uncover an excellent hypertrophy back workout routine that will help you significantly speed up your back development.

 This routine is fairly simple, because the number of different exercises isn’t what makes a great workout – instead, it’s all about obtaining the right intensity needed for optimal muscle activation as well as enhanced testosterone production.

 #1.
 Deadlifts with shrugs

 So each sets should consist of 5 deadlifts and 15 shrugs.
 Make sure that your form is flawless, otherwise you will only reap back injury.

 Hang on a bar with your hands positioned slightly wider than shoulder width apart, then pull up until your chin reaches the level of the bar.

 #3.
 Back rows

 Choose your favorite variation of this exercise (cambered bar row, dumbbell row, trap bar row, one-arm barbell row, etc.) but increase the volume and perform 4 sets of 15-20 reps.

 #4.
-Reverse machine flies
+Reverse machine flys